awslabs/aws-encryption-sdk-specification/framework/cmm-interface.md

 The CMM MUST ensure that the encryption materials returned are valid.

-- The encryption materials returned MUST follow the specification for [data structures/encryption-materials](structures.md#encryption-materials).
+- The encryption materials returned MUST follow the specification for [encryption-materials](structures.md#encryption-materials).
 - The value of the plaintext data key MUST be non-NULL.
-- The plaintext data key length MUST be equal to the [key derivation input length](algorithm-suites.md#supported-algorithm-suites#key-derivation-input-length).
+- The plaintext data key length MUST be equal to the [key derivation input length](algorithm-suites.md#key-derivation-input-length).
 - The encrypted data keys list MUST contain at least one encrypted data key.
 - If the algorithm suite contains a signing algorithm, the encryption materials returned MUST include the generated signing key.